What We Mean When We Say...

 Outcomes – The difference that a certain bit of help has made to someone’s life.
 For example, the result of using a new transport service has the outcome of making travel easier.

-Local Offer – Information that we make available about education, health and social care support that’s available for anyone ages 0-25 with special educational needs and/or disabilities.
+Local Offer – Information that we make available about education, health and social care support available for anyone ages 0-25 with special educational needs and or disabilities.

 Portage – This is extra help for young children, given to them in their own home.

 SEN support – This is the first level of extra help that’s available in schools for children with special educational needs. (previously called School/early years action and action plus)

 Setting – This means anywhere a child or young person gets their education, for example nursery, school or college.

 Social care provision – This is the help that people get to live at home, or to get about in the community.

 Special educational needs – When someone has a learning difficulty or a disability that makes it harder for them to learn than for people the same age.

 Special education provision – This is any extra help that’s related to your child’s education.
 It’s usually provided by the school.